-- Curb to curb or taxi services that simply pick you up and drop you off curbside and do not help at all with mobility aids such as walkers or wheelchairs.
+- Curb to curb or taxi services that simply pick you up and drop you off curbside.
+They do not help at all with mobility aids such as walkers or wheelchairs.

-- Door to door car services that pick you up and drop you off, but they do get out of the car and assist you with entering and exiting the car.
+- Door to door car services that pick you up and drop you off.
+However, they do get out of the car and assist you with entering and exiting the car.
 Again, they may not want to help you with any walking aids or wheelchairs.

-- Door through door services that provide a full service of helping you in and out of the car or van and help you with whatever you need including groceries and packages.
+- Door through door services that provide a full service of helping you in and out of the car or van.
+They then help you with whatever you need including groceries and packages.

 The field of door through door transportation is certainly a growing need in our society with a burgeoning senior citizen population.
 As more and more Baby Boomers relinquish their licenses, they will need more services to fill this needs gap.
 Certain companies like the for-profit SilverRide and the not-for-profit ITN America are available in specific states, but not all.